clburlison/restor_local_starter_pack/README.md

 https://github.com/google/restor

-restor is nice and fast but it doesn't support http :sadpanda:
+~restor is nice and fast but it doesn't support http~ :sadpanda:

 It also requires a config before you can use the custom dmg option :sadpanda:

-But you can use Clayton's fork that adds http support https://github.com/clburlison/restor/tree/http_support (a pre-compiled version is included in this repo)
+~But you can use Clayton's fork that adds http support https://github.com/clburlison/restor/tree/http_support (a pre-compiled version is included in this repo)~ Use the "insecure" version that Google releases.

 **OR**: